-Instead, \citet{Rapisarda_2016} show that including fluctuations from the disc can relieve these tensions, where the disc time-scale for fluctuations is discontinuously lower than the viscous time-scales in the hot flow at the disc truncation radius, consistent with physical expectations of the lower scale height disc structure compared to the hot flow.
-Importantly, this naturally gives the double humped shape of the power spectra, which are otherwise very difficult to reproduce (\citealt{Mahmoud_2018b}).
-Including lower frequency power from the disc also means that the hot flow needs only to produce the higher frequency power, which reduces the emissivity and variability power requirements at small radii which are otherwise quite stringent (\citealt{Mahmoud_2018b}).
+Instead, \cite{Rapisarda_2016} show that including fluctuations from the disc can relieve these tensions, where the disc time-scale for fluctuations is discontinuously lower than the viscous time-scales in the hot flow at the disc truncation radius, consistent with physical expectations of the lower scale height disc structure compared to the hot flow.
+Importantly, this naturally gives the double-humped shape of the power spectra, which are otherwise very difficult to reproduce (\citealt{Mahmoud_2018b}).
+Including lower-frequency variability from the disc also means that the hot flow needs only to produce the higher-frequency variability, which reduces the emissivity and variability requirements at small radii which are otherwise quite stringent (\citealt{Mahmoud_2018b}).

 However, the \cite{Rapisarda_2016} models did not include full spectral information for the hot flow.
 Instead, they assumed the hot flow emissivity was a power law as a function of radius, and fit for the emissivity in each energy band.
-This allowed them to fit to power spectra as a function of energy, and to calculate the lags between two energy bands, but does not use all the information contained in the energy spectrum.
+This allowed them to fit power spectra as a function of energy, and to calculate the lags between two energy bands, but does not use all the information contained in the energy spectrum.

-Instead, \cite{Mahmoud_2018a} used the energy spectrum to define the intrinsic spectral components (disk, soft and hard Comptonisation), together with the reflected spectra.
+\cite{Mahmoud_2018a} used the energy spectrum to define the intrinsic spectral components (disc, soft and hard Comptonisation), together with the reflected spectra.
 The intrinsic spectra were assumed to be strictly radially stratified in order to couple these with a variability model (generation and propagation of fluctuations) to make a full spectral-timing description of the data.
-In \cite{Mahmoud_2018b} and \cite{Mahmoud_2019}, this formalism was extended to simultaneously fit for the spectral and variability characteristics, but always with the underlying assumption that the disc variability had the same time scaling with radius as the Comptonisation components.

-The only other full spectral-timing model is that of \cite{Rapisarda_2017a}, where the intrinsic spectrum is only a disc and single Comptonisation component, but where the curvature of the energy spectrum is reproduced by the Comptonisation changing shape as well as normalisation with time.
-This is indeed expected if the seed photons for Comptonisation come from the disc (so vary on the light travel time) while the related mass accretion rate fluctuates only after a propagation time (\citealt{Veledina_2016,Veledina_2018}).
-However, it does seem likely that the hot flow is indeed stratified, as once it becomes optically thick in the radial direction then the inner radii are shielded from the disc illumination, so the seed photons switch to cyclo-synchroton (e.g. the review by \citealt{Poutanen_2014}).
+They extended the formalism in \cite{Mahmoud_2018b, Mahmoud_2019}, but the bumpiness of their derived power spectra was predominantly due to the enhancement of variability/emissivity at specific radii.